 This parameter indicates which WAN/SERV the nX64 can be connected up to.
 The WAN selected should be available.
 If the selected WAN is removed and deleted, the port should be set to stdby.
+The WAN and selected time slots should in contrast to some other cards not be deleted.
 Default WAN is none.
+Currently there is no need to connect to a server card.
+However one could envision this possibility for both DIF and other server cards.